ikeban/CovidInfo/README.md

 2. From "Tools" and then "Flutter" execute command: "Flutter Pub Get"
 3. Execute "Run 'main.dart'" with your target phone or simulator selected
 4. Enable localisation on the phone/simulator

+## Usage

+When application is loaded it automatically get COVID stats for current location of the user.
+This is very convenient way to have general overview about current situation in user country.
+Additionally, weather is displayed for current city.
+In just one look, user can get the most important information.

+It is also possible to get weather and stats for other cities.
+Just type city name in city picker screen.
+To make it as convenient as possible, search history is also available.